– this page as pdf –

 Six choropleth maps of the five Midwest states, shaded according to educational status

-The saturation (more precise the alpha) of boundaries can now be changed with the right arrow key (more saturation) and left arror key (less saturation).
+The saturation (more precisely the alpha) of boundaries can now be changed with the right arrow key (more saturation) or left arror key (less saturation).

 This can change the perception of the map drastically, so make sure to test it out!